Seth-Harlaar/School-Panner/README.md

 ### currently working on:
-- page for viewing courses
+- page for viewing assessments
-- linking assessments to courses
+- more complete forms